1.11.8 Servicewide Electronic Research Program (SERP)

 Adding Homepage Items

-1. The primary purpose of the SERP Homepage is to post daily IRM Updates, Alerts, Priority News and miscellaneous SERP topic updates.
+1. The primary purpose of the SERP homepage is to post daily IRM Procedural Updates (IPUs), Alerts, Priority News and miscellaneous SERP topic updates.

-2. The SERP Homepage can also be used to provide users with brief information, which does not require an Update or Alert.
+2. The SERP homepage also provides users with brief information, which does not require an update or alert.

 Example:

-The Technical Communication Team has redesigned its Website.
-Check out the additional features.
+The Technical Communication Team has redesigned its website.
+Check out the new features.

-4. Unless otherwise specified, SERP Homepage items run for one day.
-Upon request, a SERP Homepage item may be moved to the Priority News where it can remain for a period of one month.
-If there is a need for a Priority News item to remain for more than one month, include a justification with your request.
+4. SERP homepage items are posted for one day.
+Upon request, SERP may move a homepage item to Priority News where it can remain for 14 calendar days.
+If there is a need for a Priority News item to remain for more than 14 calendar days, include a justification with your request.

 Note:

-It is the content owner’s responsibility to ensure that the content has been properly cleared according to all organizational and IRM requirements.
+It is the content owner’s responsibility to ensure the content was cleared following all organizational and IRM requirements.

 4. The SERP staff notifies the content owner once the content has posted to SERP.